lammps/lammps/doc/src/pair_gran.rst

 the pairwise interaction force.
 However, the single() function also calculates 10 extra pairwise quantities.
-The first 3 are the components of the tangential force between particles I and J, acting on particle I.  The 4th is the magnitude of this tangential force.
+The first 3 are the components of the tangential force between particles I and J, acting on particle I.  The fourth is the magnitude of this tangential force.
 The next 3 (5-7) are the components of the relative velocity in the normal direction (along the line joining the 2 sphere centers).
 The last 3 (8-10) the components of the relative velocity in the